Optimal Best-Arm Identification under Fixed Confidence with Multiple Optima: One-parameter exponential family

 The exponential family encompasses a broad and significant class of probability distributions, including many widely used models in statistics and machine learning, such as the Bernoulli, Poisson, Gaussian (with known variance), and exponential distributions.
 A particularly important subclass is the one-parameter exponential family, where each distribution is characterized by a single real-valued parameter.

 A probability distribution \( P_{\mu} \) belongs to the one-parameter exponential family if its density (or mass) function can be written in the form:

-where: \begin{itemize} \item \( \mu = \mathbb{E}[X] \) denotes the mean of the distribution, \item \( \theta(\mu) \) is the natural (canonical) parameter, assumed to be a bijective function of \( \mu \), \item \( A(\theta) \) is the log-partition function, which is convex and differentiable, and ensures normalization:
+where $h(x)$ is a non-negative function, and \begin{itemize} \item \( \mu = \mathbb{E}[X] \) denotes the mean of the distribution, \item \( \theta(\mu) \) is the natural (canonical) parameter, assumed to be a bijective function of \( \mu \), \item \( A(\theta) \) is the log-partition function, which is convex and differentiable, and ensures normalization:

 \item \( d(\mu, \lambda) := D_{\mathrm{KL}}(P_{\mu} \| P_{\lambda}) \) denotes the Kullback–Leibler (KL) divergence between two members of the family. \end{itemize}

 The KL divergence between \( P_{\mu} \) and \( P_{\lambda} \) admits the following closed-form expression: